LiveRamp/reslang/docs/reference.md

 ### Imports & References

 You can import a peer directory into your current .reslang file using `import otherdirectory`.
 Since the directory must be a peer to the current working directory, slashes are not allowed in the import path.
-You should then refer to the imported elements by their full name `othernamespace.Resource`.
+You should then refer to the imported elements by their full name, prefixed by the directory name e.g `otherdirectory.Resource`.

+Important to note that the `namespace` declared in the imported package is not used when referencing imported resources.
+Often, the namespace is equivalent to the directory name.
+But when it's not, please ensure that you reference `otherdirectory.Resource`, and **not** `othernamespace.Resource`.
 ```
 import identity